 Canadian Hemlock is hardy from zone 3 to zone 7, so it is a prime choice for cooler, rainier areas of the country, where it is a very suitable plant to grow as a specimen or as a hedge.
 It can be grown in full sun in zones 3, 4 and 5, but in warmer zones it should be protected from sun, especially the hot afternoon summer sun.
 This tree will grow best in moderately rich soil with a good organic content and does not need well-drained soil, in fact it will do best with a steady supply of moisture.
 It prefers acid soils but will grow well on all kinds of soil except those which are very alkaline.

-The Canadian Hemlock grows into a large tree and some trees have been recorded at well over 100 feet tall, but this takes many, many years so most trees in gardens are 20 to 70 feet tall if left un-pruned.
-It has small, dark-green and slightly glossy leaves never more than an inch in length and usually smaller, giving the tree an delicate, airy appearance.
+The Canadian Hemlock grows into a large tree and some trees have been recorded at well over 100 feet tall, but this takes many, many years.
+Most trees found in gardens are 20 to 70 feet tall if left un-pruned.
+It has small, dark-green and slightly glossy leaves never more than an inch in length and usually smaller, giving the tree a delicate, airy appearance.
 Un-pruned it will grow with a central trunk, with long, sweeping side branches that hang down as the tree grow wider.
 A mature tree may be 25 to 35 feet wide.
 With pruning it is not difficult to keep a narrower tree if desired, and it can also be clipped into neater conical shapes if desired.

 Because of the ease and adaptability to pruning, Canadian Hemlock is an excellent choice for hedges in shade.
 To plant a hedge, place the plants 3 to 4 feet apart in an even row and place the row 3 feet from a fence or wall.
 Canadian Hemlock hedges can be kept just 3 or 4 feet tall, or grown into tall hedges 15 feet high, depending on your needs.
 This tree is a little slower growing than some other hedging plants, but it is the only tree that will form a good hedge in full-shade.
 Feed your hedge regularly with an evergreen fertilizer each spring and through the growing season to get the maximum growth.
 Stop feeding at the end of August to prevent possible cold injury.